alifwahid/alifwahid.github.io/_drafts/the-problematic-y.md

 Whose problem is it?
 Is it a need (which is compulsory) or a want (which is optional)?
 Do people recognise it as a problem or are they unaware of its existence?
-Have people become habituated to it to such an extent that it's not worth solving?
+Have people habituated to it to such an extent that it's no longer worth solving?

 ### Philosophy